bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Architecture
 - [ ] Architectural boundaries are being respected:
 	- [ ] Layer dependency is respected
-	- [ ] Elements in the correct layer for Services, Facades, Controllers, DAOs, Converters, Populators and DTOs
+	- [ ] Elements in the correct layer for Services, Facades, Controllers, DAOs, Converters, Populators, and DTOs
 	- [ ] Logic is in the right place for:
 		- [ ]  Business Logic in Services
 		- [ ]  Queries in DAOs
 		- [ ] Conversions in Converters and Populators
 		- [ ] UI logic and Behavior in Pages, Views, Tags, JavaScript, and CSS files
-- [ ] For self-hosted projects, no changes are being done directly on standard extensions
+- [ ] For self-hosted projects, no changes are b	eing done directly on standard extensions

 ## Extensions